 1. To teach the ABRSM (Associated Board of the Royal School of Music) Jazz & Blues Grades 1-5, and the LCM (London College of Music) Jazz & Blues Grades 6-8.
 This includes all scales, aurals and sight-reading components.

-2. To enable students to build up a repertoire of music they love.
+2. To enable students who don’t want to do exams, to build up a repertoire of music they love.

 More details below: